Driving while under the influence of alcohol or any other intoxicating substance is a criminal offence in Australia.

-If you are found guilty of a PCA charge you will be disqualified from driving for a minimum period of time, unless you can successfully have the matter dealt with under a Section 10 order.
+If you are found guilty of a PCA charge you will be disqualified from driving for a minimum period of time, unless you can successfully have the matter dealt with under a section 10 dismissal or conditional release order.

 The disqualification period you are facing can vary from three months for a first time low range offence, to lifetime disqualification for more serious offences including repeat offences.

 If you have been charged with a PCA offence, it is important to make sure that the police acted in accordance with their regulations to obtain an accurate reading, as this is not always the case.